-In January 2019, we entered into a Strategic Services Agreement (the "Original 2019 Strategic Services Agreement") with FOXKISER, which is (i) an affiliate of Allan M. Fox, one of our directors, (ii) an affiliate of certain entities controlled by Mr. Fox which hold an aggregate of more than five percent of our common stock and (iii) an affiliate of certain entities controlled by John Daniel Kiser which hold an aggregate of more than five percent of our common stock.
-Pursuant to the Original 2019 Strategic Services Agreement, from January 2019 until June 2019, we incurred a monthly fixed fee of \$250,000 in consideration for certain strategic services provided by FOXKISER.
+In January 2019, we entered into a Strategic Services Agreement (the "2019 Strategic Services Agreement") with FOXKISER, which is (i) an affiliate of Allan M. Fox, one of our directors, and (ii) an affiliate of certain entities controlled by Mr. Fox which hold an aggregate of more than five percent of our common stock.

-In June 2019, we amended the Original 2019 Strategic Services Agreement (as amended, the "2019 Strategic Services Agreement") with FOXKISER.
-Pursuant to the 2019 Strategic Services Agreement, we incur a monthly fixed fee of \$400,000 in consideration for certain strategic services provided by FOXKISER, including additional services not included in the Original 2019 Strategic Services Agreement.
-The term of the 2019 Strategic Services Agreement expires in December 2020, and the 2019 Strategic Services Agreement is terminable by either party, at any time, upon 60 days' prior written notice to the other party.
+In June 2019, the 2019 Strategic Services Agreement was amended to expand the scope of services provided and increase the monthly fee.
+In August 2020, the 2019 Strategic Services Agreement was further amended to extend the term.
+Pursuant to the 2019 Strategic Services Agreement, as amended, we incur a monthly fixed fee of \$400,000 in consideration for certain strategic services provided by FOXKISER.
+The term of the 2019 Strategic Services Agreement, as amended, expires in December 2022, and the 2019 Strategic Services Agreement is terminable by either party, at any time, upon six months' prior written notice to the other party.